-Recall for a moment the image of Charles Jencks's 1971 "Evolutionary Tree:" a hybrid of futurological prediction and trend assessment, one of those sexy images that circulates through architectural discourse via books, lectures, blogs, and, currently, (on) Flickr.
+Recall for a moment the image of Charles Jencks's 1971 evolutionary tree-a hybrid of futurological prediction and trend assessment-one of those sexy images that circulates through architectural discourse via books, lectures, blogs, and, currently, flickr.
 It is a cognitive map, as Fredric Jameson might have wished for, not just for postmodern life in general, but for navigating the contemporary architectural plurality.

-It still "sort of" works, as well as it ever did, its hilarious authority bestowed upon it via its graphic connotations.
-The x axis presents history, and the y axis a stylistic pulse that Jencks identifies in the projects, all rendered in the ultimate architectural history flow-chart.
-It moves from big words on the left-Logical, Idealist, Self-Conscious, Intuitive, Activist, Unselfconscious-to ever-smaller ones (including some individual architects' names) on the right.
+It still "sort of" works, as well as it ever did, its hilarious authority bestowed upon it via graphic connotations.
+The X axis presents history, and the Y axis a stylistic pulse that Jencks identifies in the projects, all rendered in the ultimate architectural history flowchart.
+It moves from big words on the left-Logical, Idealist, Self-Conscious, Intuitive, Activist, Unselfconscious-to eversmaller ones (including some individual architects' names) on the right.

-If you look closely at the retouched version (2000) you will find Le Corbusier's Plan Voisin in the category called "unself-conscious," a category that, as Jencks will explain, comprises 80 percent of the environment.
-You will find Peter Eisenman in a special bubble within the "logical" band, together with Norman Foster and Ernesto Rogers in the seventies (high tech and cardboard architecture made perversely intimate with one another), and then Eisenman again at a strange junction of "intuitive and activist" in the late 1980s.
-Around the same time and hanging to the side of activism, Rem Koolhaas (qualified by "generic architecture"), Mack Scogin, and Zaha Hadid occupy a common (aptly) irregular blotch.
+If you look closely at the retouched version (2000) you will find Le Corbusier's Plan Voisin in the category called Unselfconscious, a category that, Jencks will explain, comprises 80% of the environment.
+You will find Peter Eisenman in a special bubble within the Logical band, together with Norman Foster and Ernesto Rogers in the 1970s (high-tech and cardboard architecture made perversely intimate with one another), and then Eisenman again at a strange junction of Intuitive and Activist in the late 1980s.
+Around the same time, and hanging to the side of activism, Rem Koolhaas (qualified by Generic Architecture), Mack Scogin, and Zaha Hadid occupy a common (aptly) irregular blotch.

-Eisenman's work did indeed change over time, and he has been the first one to try to explain its evolving meaning, so the fact that he occupies different spots in Jencks's flowchart is not totally random, but it is hard to escape the feeling that the closer one looks at the chart, the further any sense of historical certainty recedes.
+Eisenman's work did indeed change over time, and he has been the first one to try to explain its evolving meaning, so the fact that he occupies different spots in Jencks's flowchart is not totally random (surprising?), but it is hard to escape the feeling that the closer one looks at the chart, the further any sense of historical certainty recedes.
 What the "Evolutionary Tree" does accomplish, in direct opposition to its promise of rendering speciation visible, is an ultimate evacuation of meaning from the big words on the left.

 Words pile up, patches of black unite them, patches of white separate them, and together they spatialize time.
 This intriguing drawing has to be seen as a symptom of postmodernism rather than as a tool for surviving it.
-Its contemporary appeal mirrors a collective nostalgia for a cognitive map, while it in fact actively performs (in its own way) the destabilizing destruction of metanarratives, not in a spectacular way, just simply by relying on the flowchart's scientificity rather than on any type of verifiable (and often not even conventional) history of twentieth century architectural production.
+Its contemporary appeal mirrors a collective nostalgia for a cognitive map, while it in fact actively performs (in its own way) the destabilizing destruction of metanarratives, not in a spectacular way, just simply by relying on the flow chart's scientificity rather than on any type of verifiable (and often not even conventional) history of twentieth-century architectural production.
 So then why start here?

-Because, indeed, the hope that one could map the field for the purposes of navigating it (or teaching it), and also the dizzying swirl of words in Jencks's attempt to do so, equally haunt the bubble of U.S. contemporary academic architectural discourse.
-It is hardly Jencks's fault, but his image did capture, indeed it predicted, the plurality of concerns that corresponds to our own (it is only fair to credit him with this).
-Commensurate with the complexity of issues that define our time, most architects today work on a million different platforms simultaneously-and some even articulate this modus operandi as their project.
-But of course, things would be simpler, at least in architecture schools, if someone would finally enumerate, or resuscitate, one or two ideas about our disciplinary core (preferably ontological, but a conventional core would do as well, as long as it did not sound too much like NAAB-I am being ironic here).
+Because indeed both the hope that one could map the field for the purposes of navigating (or teaching) it, as well as the dizzying swirl of words in Jencks's attempt to do so, equally haunt the bubble of US contemporary academic architectural discourse.
+It is hardly Jencks's fault, but his image did capture-indeed it predicted-the plurality of concerns that corresponds to our own (it is only fair to credit him with this).
+Commensurate with the complexity of issues that define our time, most architects today work on a million different platforms simultaneously-and some even articulate this as their project.
+But of course, things would be simpler, at least in architecture schools, if someone would finally enumerate, or resuscitate, one or two ideas about our disciplinary core (preferably ontological, but conventional would do as well, as long as it did not sound too much like NAAB).